 What Is ArcticBlast?

-ArcticBlast is a fast-acting topical pain relief formula sold exclusively online by Nutriomo Labs Pte.
+ArcticBlast is a fast-acting topical pain relief liquid sold exclusively online by Nutriomo Labs Pte.
 Ltd. Unlike gels, creams, or patches, it comes as a liquid drop — you apply just a few drops directly to the painful spot and rub them in.
 Within minutes, users describe a cooling-then-warming sensation as the formula penetrates.

 The formula's central innovation is DMSO (dimethyl sulfoxide), a compound originally derived from wood pulp that has been studied since the 1960s.
 DMSO has a unique ability to pass through the skin barrier and carry other active substances along with it — reaching deeper tissue layers where most topical products never get.
-This is the key reason ArcticBlast is used by tens of thousands of people with chronic arthritis, joint stiffness, back pain, and sports injuries.
+This is the key reason ArcticBlast is used by tens of thousands of Americans with chronic arthritis, joint stiffness, back pain, and sports injuries.

-How to use ArcticBlast drops
+How to apply ArcticBlast DMSO drops for joint pain relief

 How Does ArcticBlast Work?
-The DMSO Science
+The DMSO Science Explained

 Most topical pain products — creams, gels, patches — are stopped by the outer skin layer (stratum corneum).
 Their active ingredients can't penetrate deep enough to reach the inflamed joint, compressed nerve, or strained muscle that's actually causing pain.